Skip to content Skip to sidebar Skip to footer

 1. Ensure Safety and Check for Injuries

 Your safety comes first.
 Move your vehicle to a safe location if possible and check for injuries to yourself and others.
 If anyone is hurt, call emergency services immediately.
 Never leave the scene of an accident until it is appropriate to do so.
-For a complete checklist of immediate steps, see our guide on what to do immediately after a car accident.

 2. Call the Police (If Necessary)

 For most collisions, especially those involving injuries, significant property damage, or disputes over fault, it’s important to call the police and file an official accident report.
 This report can be critical for your insurance claim and helps verify details.
-Not sure if you need a police report?
-Learn more about when to call police vs. handling accidents privately.

 3. Gather Essential Information